Location: | Bone |

 Radiotherapy (at higher doses) is often combined with limb-sparing surgery and done prior to surgery.
 High doses can also be used to cause necrosis within the tumour when the tumour’s location does not allow its surgical removal.
 In general, radiotherapy can contribute to the temporary control of the tumour growth.

 Radio-isotopes are radioactive substances attached to a component that binds to a specific tissue, e.g. bone.
 153Sm-EDTMP is a bone-seeking isotope that is used to treat primary and metastasized bone tumours as it is preferentially absorbed by the bone cancer cells.
 The treatment consists of intravenous administration of the radio-isotope.
+The primary goal of palliative radiotherapy is pain relief and not inhibition of tumour growth.

 Overall, this treatment will not lead to a cure, but rather a prolongation of life.
 Depending on the situation and/or treatment given, the dog’s life can be extended for months to even years.